When you think gardening, think local seeds and supplies

 And if you don’t mind spending to have a tidier, more professional seed-starting window, Home Hardware also carries proper seed starting trays (empty or with pellets) and even heated seedling mats to give your growing efforts an extra boost.
 Heated mats really are helpful to start heat-lovers like tomatoes and peppers, especially if your window area gets pretty cool at night still, but they’re not a must-have.

-And finally, your outdoor garden space
+Your outdoor garden space

 Morinville Centennial Community Gardens